 About National Native American Heritage Day

-This day of November 27th was added as a national holiday when Barack Obama signed the Friday after Thanksgiving in 2008.
-Stating, “I encourage every American to join me in observing Native American Heritage Day...
+When signing the day into law, President Barack Obama said, “I encourage every American to join me in observing Native American Heritage Day...
 It is also important for all of us to understand the rich culture, tradition, and history of Native Americans and their status today and to appreciate the contributions that First Americans have made and will continue to make to our Nation.”

 Facts and Figures